BAJAJ BROKING

 • R = Annual interest rate

-• n = Number of periods (years × frequency)
+• n = Number of compounding periods (years × frequency of compounding)

-These formulas are widely applied in banking, finance, and even valuation models like discounted cash flow, which relies on present value calculations to assess the worth of future income streams.
+These formulas are applied in banking, investments, and even financial valuation models.
+For instance, the discounted cash flow model relies on present value calculations to assess the worth of future cash flows.

 Differences Between Simple and Compound Interest

-Here's a clear comparison of simple and compound interest based on key attributes:
+Here’s a clear comparison of Simple vs Compound Interest based on key attributes:

 Feature